Interpretable Visual Question Answering by Reasoning on Dependency Trees: Experiment

 \subsubsection{CLEVR dataset}

 Table~\ref{table:clevr} shows the performances of different works on the CLEVR test set.
 The previous end-to-end modular network~\cite{e2emn} and program execution engine~\cite{inferring2017} are referred to as N2NMN and PE, respectively.
-Both of these approaches use the functional programs as the ground-truth layout, and they train their question parser in a sequence-to-sequence manner with strong supervision.
-They also have variants that are trained using semisupervision or no supervision signals. ``N2NMN scratch'' indicating the end-to-end modular network without layout supervision and ``N2NMN cloning expert'' show the results of their models trained with full supervision. ``N2NMN policy search'' provides this model's best results if it further trains the parser from ``N2NMN cloning expert'' with RL.
-As shown, our model outperforms all of these previous models by a large margin without using any dataset-specific layout, thus showing the good generalization capability of our PTGRN.
-Our PTGRN also surpasses the program execution engine~\cite{inferring2017} variant trained with semisupervision (as ``PE-semi-9K'').
+Both approaches use functional programs as the ground-truth layout, and they train their question parser in a sequence-to-sequence manner with strong supervision.
+They also have variants that are trained using signals with semisupervision or no supervision. ``N2NMN scratch'' indicates the end-to-end modular network without layout supervision and ``N2NMN cloning expert'' shows the results of models trained with full supervision. ``N2NMN policy search'' provides this model's best results if it further trains the parser from ``N2NMN cloning expert'' with RL.
+As shown, our model outperforms the previous models by a large margin without using a dataset-specific layout, thus showing the good generalizability of PTGRN.
+PTGRN also surpasses the program execution engine~\cite{inferring2017} variant trained with semisupervision (as ``PE-semi-9K'').
 Furthermore, PE-Strong~\cite{inferring2017}, NS-VQA~\cite{NSVQA} and TbD+reg+hres~\cite{TbD} used extra program layouts as additional supervision signals.
 RN~\cite{RelNet} and FiLM~\cite{FiLM} are black-box models that lack interpretability.
 PTGRN not only obtains comparable accuracy, but also provides more explicit reasoning results without dataset-specific layout supervision.

 ``ACMN'' shows the results of our preliminary work.
-It also performs structured reasoning along the dependency tree, but it has three differences.
-1) Rather than learning a forget gate, it drops the attention map or hidden representation according to whether the edge belongs to clausal predicate relation or modifier relation.
-2) It performs fusion between hidden and question encodings independent of the edge types, but each node only shares weights with other nodes at the same height.
-3) It propagates the attention map without extra encoding, and the attention module will mask the spatial feature adversary based on the children's attention maps.
+It performs structured reasoning along the dependency tree but has three differences.
+1) Rather than learning a forget gate, it drops the attention map or hidden representation according to whether the edge is a clausal predicate relation or a modifier relation.
+2) It performs fusion between hidden and question encodings independent of edge type, but each node shares only weights with other nodes at the same height.
+3) It propagates the attention map without extra encoding, and the attention module masks the image feature adversary based on the children's attention maps.
 As shown, our proposed modules significantly improve the performance by $6.2\%$.